BBC must reform or die, says Trust chairman

 Murdoch himself was watching from afar.

 "BBC getting into deeper mess.
-After Savile scandal, now prominent news program falsely names senior pol as paedophile," he wrote on his Twitter website on Saturday.
+After Savile scandal, now prominent news program falsely names senior pol as pedophile," he wrote on his Twitter website on Saturday.

 It is not just the BBC and the likes of Entwistle and Patten who are in the spotlight.